Basics

 Reliability: Consistency in findings

-Reliability, on the other hand, pertains to the consistency of the research findings.
+Reliability, on the other hand, refers to the consistency of the research findings.
 When a study demonstrates reliability, this suggests that others could repeat the study and the outcomes would remain consistent across repetitions.

 In descriptive research, factors like the clarity of survey questions, the training of observers, and the standardization of interview protocols play a role in enhancing reliability.
 Techniques such as test-retest and internal consistency measurements can be employed to assess and improve reliability.